Edufreitass/Edufreitass/README.md

 ### Hello!
 Welcome to my profile

+#### First of all, remind: "Software development is a continuous journey of learning, and you can't use the difficulty of learning new things as an excuse to use a new thing poorly."
+(DeBrie, Alex)

 <img style="margin: 0 auto" src="https://media.giphy.com/media/xT9IgG50Fb7Mi0prBC/giphy.gif" height="200">

 - 👨🏻‍💻 I’m CSS - Centers Senior Specialist at <a target="_blank" href="https://www.nttdata.com/global/en/">NTT DATA</a>